 Buttons aren’t just for seamstresses you know.
 I always have a stash of buttons on hand for a variety of projects.
 I love using them with kid’s crafts, they are great for dressing up little projects, and perfect for a quick embellishment.
 Buttons definitely have more uses than just fastening a blouse closed.
 This button tree I finished today is a perfect example.

-I was presented with a challenge by the fine folks at Buttons Galore and More and Jacquard Products to come up with a project using these gorgeous three dimensional paints and a variety of stunning buttons.
-I am always up for a good craft challenge, so of course I said yes!
+I was presented with a challenge from Buttons Galore and More and Jacquard Products to come up with a project using these gorgeous three dimensional paints and a variety of stunning buttons.
+Product was provided free of charge.

 I drew a simple tree trunk onto the canvas, sketching lightly with a pencil.
 I drew 5 main branches, then added smaller branches off of those.
 When I was happy with it I used a brown metallic finish paint to fill in the tree.
 I used a liner brush on the smaller branches.